iot-lab-kiit/tasks.c/README.md

 - Program to Display its own Source Code as Output
 - Matrix rotation by 90 degrees clockwise and anticlockwise
 - Saddle point coordinates of a given matrix
-- Matrix printing in aspiral form
+- Matrix printing in a spiral form

 ---